Ancient World Seminar 2013

 To Thine Own Role Be True: Characterization in Senecan Tragedy

-Seneca’s characters recognize and evaluate themselves as types; they speak and act in full awareness of their status as dramatis personae.
+Seneca’s characters recognise and evaluate themselves as types; they speak and act in full awareness of their status as dramatis personae.
 Such non-naturalistic behaviour troubled earlier generations of scholars and prompted T. S. Eliot, among others, to remark that Seneca’s characters seemed to have no private lives.
 More recent work on the topic reappraises the tragedies’ self-conscious style as a form of intertexuality and metatheatre.
 According to this latter view, a figure like Seneca’s Medea is conscious of her role because she knows it has a dramatic precedent in Euripides.
 Neither of these theories, however, pays enough attention to the socio-cultural conditions prevailing in first-century C. E. Rome.
 Significantly, Romans of the early empire defined individual identity in terms of pre-established public roles; they acknowledged little if any difference between a person and a persona.
-This paper therefore compares Seneca’s characterization methods to Stoic theories of personality, to declamation, and to the Roman practice of transforming prominent individuals into exempla.
+This paper therefore compares Seneca’s characterisation methods to Stoic theories of personality, to declamation, and to the Roman practice of transforming prominent individuals into exempla.
 Analysed in this context, Seneca’s characters seem but one instance of a much broader phenomenon that encouraged people to classify themselves according to type.

 15 April (Monday, Babel-G03 -Lower Theatrette)